TeachersFirst's Substitutes - Ideas and Resources

 Close Link

 Do you need some ideas for writing projects?
-The New York Times offers an archive of 160 images published during the 2016-2017 school year as inspiration for writing across many genres.
+The New York Times offers a school year of prompts and images as inspiration for writing across many genres.
 Scroll through the site to find categories for images based on the form of writing encouraged for students.
 Also, a lesson idea bank inspires using pictures and writing in the classroom.

 In the Classroom